byu-cs329/lab3-type-checking-p1/README.md

 As before, the implementation will use the [org.eclipse.jdt.core.dom](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html) to represent and manipulate Java.
 The generated tests for the static type proof are generated with a specialized [ASTVisitor](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.isv%2Freference%2Fapi%2Forg%2Feclipse%2Fjdt%2Fcore%2Fdom%2Fpackage-summary.html).

 The program will take no arguments as input and can only be invoked through the tests.
 The program should only apply to a limited subset of Java defined below.
-If an input file is outside the subset, then it should throw an appropriate run-time exception.
+If an input file is outside the subset, then all bets are off.

 # Reading